Exclusive: Arby's is selling a fast-food staple it's never offered before – KION546

 The Wagyu Steakhouse Burger is served with American cheese, shredded lettuce, tomato, pickles, red onion and a “special burger sauce” on a toasted brioche bun.
 Arby’s claims its 50% bigger than McDonald’s Quarter Pounder, which about four years ago switched from frozen beef to fresh beef.

-Arby’s is owned by privately equity firm Inspire Brands, the country’s second largest restaurant company that comprises of 32,000 locations across its brands, including Arby’s, Baskin-Robbins, Buffalo Wild Wings, Jimmy John’s, Dunkin’ and Sonic.
+Arby’s is owned by Inspire Brands, the country’s second largest restaurant company that comprises of 32,000 locations across its brands, including Arby’s, Baskin-Robbins, Buffalo Wild Wings, Jimmy John’s, Dunkin’ and Sonic.

 The privately held company recently announced Arby’s sales at stores open at least a year grew more than 5% in the first quarter, closely mirroring its rivals like McDonald’s and Wendy’s.
 Inspire said it “achieved record performance results” last year, with global sales across all of its brands exceeding $30 billion.
 Figures from research firm Technomic said Arby’s pulled in nearly $4.5 billion in revenue last year, an increase of 6% year over year.